JakeWang22/LLM-Evaluation-on-Salaries/README.md

   We then used the generated file to conduct analysis on excel.

   Linear Regression (baselinechecker) - Before running file, run pip install pandas scikit-learn

+To Prompt LLMs:
+Type - You are given 80 job descriptions with their maximum yearly salaries in U.S. dollars, followed by 20 new job descriptions without salaries.
+Learn from the first set and predict the maximum salary for each of the 20 new descriptions.
+Output a CSV with two columns: "description" and "predicted_max_salary," matching each new description with its predicted salary.
+Respond only with the completed CSV, no extra text.
+Then, add the training data file and the testing data file and press enter.